 Did you know Jordan School District is one of the fastest growing school districts in the State?

 Projections show that Jordan anticipates an increase of 900 students in the next five years.
 To house all those students, we’d need the equivalent of 36 portables or one elementary school.

 Jordan Stands Alone with Enrollment Growth in Salt Lake County

 Did you know Jordan is the only growing school district in Salt Lake County?

 Over the last decade, Jordan saw an additional 5,786 students enrolled.
 In contrast, enrollments at all other Salt Lake County school districts have declined.

 Did you know Jordan is well below the State average in long-term debt per student?

-Did you know the Jordan School District Board Local Levy is the third lowest in the state?
+Did you know that Jordan School District Board Local Levy is one of the lowest in the state?

-Of the 41 school districts in Utah, Jordan School District has the third lowest Board Local Levy.
-Only Wayne and Piute school districts are lower.
-The Board of Education is responsible for the Board Local Levy and is considering a rate increase.
+Of the 41 school districts in Utah, Jordan School District has the 11th lowest Board Local Levy.
+The Board of Education is responsible for the Board Local Levy.

 Additional Financial Facts